 Windows Key plus the Spacebar key combination is a shortcut for toggling between different keyboard layouts that are available within the system.
 However, it is seen that this shortcut would stop working after updating windows.
 For some reason, if you notice that this shortcut is not working in your system and is annoying you, then there is nothing to worry about.
 In this article, let us discover various methods to fix the “Windows+Spacebar shortcut not working” issue in your system.

-Fix 1: Clean the Keyboard Keys and Restart your System
+Fix 1: Push the keys hard and Clean the Keyboard

 If there is some dirt stuck under the keys of the keyboard or if there is some corrosion the keys might not work.